tdda/tdda/doc/source/tdda.serial.md

     - ` 01 Dec 22`
     - ` 22 Dec 01`

-   are not, because they are ambigous.
+   are not, because they are ambiguous.

 When reading `.serial` files the `tdda` library will accept any unambiguous date and reject anything it considers ambiguous.